IBM/telco-network-cloud-drivers/content/reference/glossary.md

 # Lifecycle State, State
 TNCO defines a simple but flexible lifecycle which is applicable to both Assemblies and Resources.
 This lifecycle consists of a number of states and on the transition between each state a `Lifecycle Transition` occurs.

 The set of states are as follows. *Stable* indicates that the component (assembly/resource) can be elected to reside in this state.
-If a state is not _stable_ then LM will auto-transition through this state and automatically promote the component to the next stable state.
+If a state is not _stable_ then TNCO will auto-transition through this state and automatically promote the component to the next stable state.

 Each state transition on a resource can, optionally, be associated with a lifecycle transition action on the Resource Manager.
 That is, the resource manager is informed of the state transition (more correctly the intent to change state) so that it can take appropriate action.